Kyūjō incident: Coup attempt

 At about the same time, in Yokohama, Kanagawa Prefecture, another group of Hatanaka's rebels led by Captain Takeo Sasaki went to Prime Minister Suzuki's office, intent on killing him.
 When they found it empty, they machine-gunned the office and set the building on fire, then left for his home.
-Hisatsune Sakomizu had warned Suzuki, and he escaped minutes before the would-be assassins arrived.
+Chief Cabinet Secretary Hisatsune Sakomizu had warned Suzuki, and he escaped minutes before the would-be assassins arrived.
 After setting fire to Suzuki's home, they went to the estate of Kiichirō Hiranuma to assassinate him.
 Hiranuma escaped through a side gate and the rebels burned his house as well.
-Suzuki spent the rest of August under police protection, spending each night in a different bed.
+Suzuki spent the rest of August under police protection, sleeping each night in a different bed.